pertsevds/nbpm/README.md

 2937
 ```

+`mix nbpm.get_port_number` will output port number for your current app.

-or supply any app name as an argument:
+Or you can supply any node name as an argument:

 ```shell
 mix nbpm.get_port_number my_app
 6520
 ```

+`mix nbpm.get_port_number my_app` will output port number
+for `my_app` node name.

 ## TODO